The Rundown

 PROS

-- Super affordable and premium quality for its price
+- Super affordable and premium quality dog food at almost half the price of premium products

-- Suitable for dogs of all ages and life stages
+- Suitable for dogs of all breeds and life stages

 CONS